binaryage/blog/_posts/2011-05-30-free-totalfinder-lion-upgrade.md

 Why it was a mistake?
 Simply it is not fair.
 It creates inequality between customers.
 Some pay more than others.
 For example from U.S. citizens I get full $15, while for example from German guys I get roughly $12.5.
 I have to collect the remaining $2.5 for German government (as a VAT).

-I'm libertarian by hart and I have to fix this.
+I'm libertarian by heart and I have to fix this.
 The day Apple releases Lion I will flip the switch.
 This will make TotalFinder more expensive for EU customers (according to their country's VAT rate).

 ### The bottom line

 Ok, those changes won't be popular but I believe they are the right thing to do.
 Complain to your governments, not me.

-If you've already bought your TotalFinder copy you did a good investment.
+If you've already bought your TotalFinder copy you made a good investment.
 It helps you every day with Finder and the value is increasing over time (hopefully).
 And I will do my best to keep it that way!

 ---